gilgoldzweig/Gencycler/README.md

 #### Holder
 Each data type represent a holder
-In order for a class to be considered a Holder it needs to do two things
+In order for a class to be considered a Holder, it needs to do two things

  1. You must implement an empty interface named `GencyclerDataType`, that way the adapter can decide what type correspond to which layout